cloudmesh-community/book/chapters/run-at-boot.md

 ### Crontab

-Crontab is a service the scheduls jobs that can run at various times repeatedly.
+Crontab is a service the schedules jobs that can run at various times repeatedly.
 For example we can use corontab to run commands every hour, every day, every half hour or other time intervals or at reboot.